 Paul Peart II is a Junior at Presbyterian College where he is majoring in Music and Political Science.
-Paul is Concertmaster of the PC Chamber Orchestra and 1st Violin in the PC String Quarter.
+Paul is Concertmaster of the PC Chamber Orchestra and 1st Violin in the PC String Quartet.
 In addition to teaching for the Laurens Academy of Music he works for PC Administration and Admissions and is a member of the PC Sterlings.
 Paul is from Summerville, South Carolina where he was concertmaster of the Cane Bay High School Orchestra where he received All-State Violin 2013-2016, the Orchestra Leadership Award 2010-2011, and National Honors Society 2012-2014.
 He was on the Cane Bay High School Football Team and was awarded Most Valuable Player 2016, and received Varsity Letters in Golf, Wrestling and Football – he was also a member of the PC Football Team during his Freshman year and currently referees Inter-varsity sports at PC.
 Before coming to PC Paul held Internships as a Computer Tech Assistant for Berkeley County School District and for Advanced Technology International (ATI) in the Compliance and Procurement areas.

 Jarvernique Tinsley, violin, is a Junior at Presbyterian College where he is a Music major and a Psychology minor.
 He is Principal 2nd Violin in the PC Chamber Orchestra and 2nd Violinist in the PC String Quartet.
 Jarvernique is from Columbia, South Carolina where he attended Dreher High School.
 He was Concertmaster of the DHS Orchestra, played tenor sax in the Wind Ensemble, and sang in the DHS Choir.
-In the summer of 2018, Jarvernique was a Counselor at the famous Blue Lake Fine Arts Camp in Michigan where played violin in the Festival Orchestra.
-Jarvernique referees Inter-mural sports at Presbyterian College and is also active as a free-lance musician in the Midlands and Upstate of South Carolina.
+In the summer of 2018 Jarvernique was a Counselor at the famous Blue Lake Fine Arts Camp in Michigan where he played violin in the Festival Orchestra.
+Jarvernique referees Intramural sports at Presbyterian College and is also active as a freelance musician in the Midlands and Upstate of South Carolina.

 For additional Department of Music questions, contact Beverly Davis at 864.833.8470